akhilnev/SwipeHire/README.md

 To view a live working demo of SwipeHire, watch the [demo video](https://drive.google.com/file/d/1mCRe0wlWfRG3x_KBhAXMgico3djspkPX/view?usp=share_link).
 We recommend watching at 2x speed for an optimal experience.

-## Getting Started

-To get started with SwipeHire, follow these steps:

-1. Clone the repository.
-2. Refer to the Documents subfolder for additional documentation.
-3. Explore the codebase to understand the implementation details.